leaderstribe/leaderstribe-excel-workshop/level2/session-03.md

 **12. Reflection Questions**
 - Why do lookups fail so often when data isn't clean — what does this tell you about the order of Excel skills?
-- When would you prefer XLOOKUP over VLOOKUP, if you have the choice?

 **13. Assignment**
 Build one lookup formula connecting two of your own real lists (e.g. member names to phone numbers, or product to price).